Azure/azure-iot-sdk-csharp/provisioning/device/samples/solutions/BestPracticeSampleX509/readme.md

 ### 4. Provision a device through DPS and connect to IoT Hub

 In this step, we will use the chained device certificate to provision a device to an IoT Hub using the enrollment group.
-Devices provisioned through the same enrollment group will share the initial configuration and will be assigned to one of the linked IoT Hub(s).
+Devices provisioned through the same enrollment group will share the same initial configuration and will be assigned to one of the linked IoT Hub(s).

 1. Obtain the IDScope of the DPS instance from Azure Portal.
 2. To build the sample application using dotnet, from terminal navigate to the sample folder (where the .csproj file lives).
 Then execute the following command and check for build errors: